Tracardi/tracardi/README.md

 # Open-source Customer Engagement and Data Platform

-[Tracardi](http://www.twitter.com/tracardi) is an open-source Customer Data Platform.
+[Tracardi](http://www.tracardi.com) is an open-source system that supports customer engagement and enhances the consumer experience.
+Tracardi is intended for anyone who carries out any type of customer interaction, be it through sales or service delivery.
+Tracardi collects data from customer journeys and assigns to a profile that is maintained throughout the period of interaction with the customer.

-TRACARDI is an API-first solution, low-code / no-code platform aimed at any e-commerce business that wants to start using user data for marketing purposes.
+TRACARDI is an API-first solution, low-code / no-code platform aimed at any business that wants to start using user data for automated customer engagement.
 If you own a brand new e-commerce platform or a legacy system you can integrate TRACARDI easily.
 Use TRACARDI for:

  * **Customer Data Integration** - You can ingest, aggregate and store customer data